 THE ORGANIZATION: The Kaiser Family Foundation (KFF) is a leader in health policy analysis, health journalism and communication, and is dedicated to filling the need for trusted, independent information on the major health issues facing our nation and its people.

 THE INTERN: The PGPF fiscal policy intern at the Kaiser Family Foundation will provide research and analysis on projects looking at the costs of health care and health insurance and their impacts on personal and public budgets.
-Priority issues for the summer include looking at how the Affordable Care Act (ACA) affected participation and affordability of coverage and care in the nongroup and small group markets, analyzing how employer requirements to pay for health insurance affect workers, their employers, and public budgets, and examining past and projected spending trends in public programs including Medicare and Medicaid.
-The PGPF fiscal policy intern also would work with a new project at the foundation that will track health care costs and will be releasing periodic reports and commentary on current issues and hot topics.
+Priority issues for the summer will be tied to current events in health policy, and will likely include work relating to changes in federal or state health reform policies; analyzing how employer requirements to pay for health insurance affect workers, their employers, and public budgets; and examining past and projected spending trends in public programs including Medicare and Medicaid.
+The PGPF fiscal policy intern also would work with a project at the foundation that tracks health care costs and will be releasing periodic reports and commentary on current issues and hot topics.
 We expect the intern to provide statistical and analytic support and to share in the writing of final products, consistent with their experience and capabilities.

 THE ORGANIZATION: The Mercatus Center at George Mason University is the world’s premier university source for market-oriented ideas — bridging the gap between academic ideas and real-world problems.
 A university-based research center, Mercatus advances knowledge about how markets work to improve people’s lives by training graduate students, conducting research, and applying economics to offer solutions to society’s most pressing problems.
 Our mission is to generate knowledge and understanding of the institutions that affect the freedom to prosper and to find sustainable solutions that overcome the barriers preventing individuals from living free, prosperous, and peaceful lives.
 Founded in 1980, the Mercatus Center is located on George Mason University’s Arlington campus.